Introduction

 Position Awareness

 Sharks understand the importance of position in poker and often use it to their advantage.
-They play more hands when in late position and might even steal blinds more frequently.
+They play more hands when in a late position and might even steal blinds more frequently.
 Moreover, they play cautiously when out of position, often preferring to play premium hands.

 Hand Selection